cloudlinux/tux-care-doc/docs/service-descriptions/README.md

 # Service Descriptions

-In this section you can find the AlmaCare Service Description.
+In this document we provide detailed information on TuxCare products service description.

 ## AlmaCare